 Until December 2009, only Lonza was capable of manufacturing commercial quantities of Soliris.
-The E.C. and the FDA approved the use of our Rhode Island manufacturing facility for the production of Soliris in December 2009 and August 2010, respectively.
+The European Commission (E.C.) and the FDA approved the use of our Rhode Island manufacturing facility for the production of Soliris in December 2009 and August 2010, respectively.
 We are authorized to sell product that is manufactured in our facility in the United States, the European Union and certain other territories.
-However, we will not be capable of manufacturing Soliris for commercial sale in Japan or other territories until such time as we have received the required regulatory approval for our manufacturing facility in Rhode Island, if ever.
+However, we will not be capable of manufacturing Soliris at our own facility in Rhode Island for commercial sale in Japan or other territories until such time as we have received the required regulatory approval for our facility, if ever.
 We will continue to depend entirely on one company, Lonza, to manufacture Soliris for commercial sale in Japan and such other territories until that time.

-We also depend on a few outside vendors for other services with respect to our clinical and commercial requirements, including product finishing, packaging, vialing and labeling.
+We also depend on a limited number of outside vendors for other services with respect to our clinical and commercial requirements, including product finishing, packaging, vialing and labeling.
 We do not have control over any third-party manufacturer's, vialer's or other third party provider's compliance with the rules and regulations of the FDA, EMA, MHLW or any other applicable regulations or standards.
 Any difficulties or delays in our third party manufacturing and supply of Soliris and other product candidates, or any failure of our third party providers to maintain compliance with the applicable regulations and standards could increase our costs, constrain our ability to satisfy demand for Soliris from customers, cause us to lose revenue or incur penalties for failure to deliver product, make us postpone or cancel clinical trials, or cause our products to be recalled or withdrawn.